holohup/can_do/README.md

-After that, there're two options
+After that, there're two options: